Florian Schneider: Departure from Kraftwerk

 Schneider did not perform on any of the dates of the Kraftwerk 2008 world tour, with his last performance with the band being in November 2006 in Spain.
 His position onstage was subsequently filled by Stefan Pfaffe, an associate working for the band as a video technician.
 According to a close associate of the group, Schneider left Kraftwerk in November 2008.
 In January 2009, Schneider's departure was confirmed.

 Reputedly, Schneider's departure followed a dispute with Hütter over a bicycle pump, a rumour which some sources describe as unfounded.

 Death

-Schneider died of cancer on 21 April 2020, fourteen days after his 73rd birthday, having suffered from the illness for a short time.
+Schneider died on 21 April 2020, aged 73, from cancer.

 Legacy

 David Bowie titled an instrumental track, "V-2 Schneider", on his album "Heroes" after Schneider, and was heavily influenced by Kraftwerk's sound during his "Berlin period" in the late 1970s.

 Shortly after Schneider's death, the bells of the St. Martin's Cathedral, Utrecht rang out with the tones of the song "Das Model".

 On 12 May 2021, Kraftwerk was announced as one of the inductees of the Rock and Roll Hall of Fame.

 On 19 November 2025, 463 of his personal belongings were auctioned off by his estate.